Update your Exchange Online PowerShell module to V3 before it’s too late

 In short, you need to use Connect-ExchangeOnline and stop using New-PSSession for Exchange Online connections.
 That’s old news, though.
 I’ve recommended switching to the new method long ago in How to connect to Exchange Online with PowerShell.

-The new method supports MFA, is more secure and, most importantly, will work after July 1, 2023.
+The new method supports MFA, is more secure and, most importantly, it works.

 About Exchange Online PowerShell V3 module

-Now that you’re ready for the upcoming change, there’s the question of why the change is needed.
+Now that your set-up is future-proof, there’s the question of why the change was needed.
 What’s the big deal?
 How is the V3 module better?

 The change can be summed up with one keyword: security.
-RPS (Remote PowerShell) Protocol used in New-PSSession or with the -UseRPSSession switch requires Basic authentication in WinRM on the client computer.
+RPS (Remote PowerShell) Protocol used in New-PSSession or with the -UseRPSSession switch required Basic authentication in WinRM on the client computer.

 Anyway, forcing admins to switch to EXO V3 module is a good step forward.